MaxLawton11/Wikipedia-Scraping-From-CSV/README.md

 # Wikipedia-Scraping-From-CSV

 This program creates a large text file from Wikipedia articles.
- `./buildData.sh`
+You can see a basic example of this by looking at the default contents of the `output.text` file.
+To run, add the names of the articles you want into the `wikipedia_sheet.csv` file, and run `./buildData.sh`.
+(Note: You do not need to add commas after your articles, but the csv file MUST start with `===,` in order for proper formatting)